adrianaleticya/TorProjectScraper-Outreachy2019-2020/README.md

 ### Choosing Which Data To Collect

-The purpose of the crawler was to assemble a spreadsheet to document the posts, as mentioned above.
+The purpose of the scraper was to assemble a spreadsheet to document the posts, as mentioned above.
 Being so, it was defined that the data to be collected would be timestamps, date published, title, author, and the tags for each post.
 This information was found in the Html tag ```article```.
 To achieve this new consts were created to receive the data.

 ```javascript
 const articleTimeStamp = article.find('.author span').attr('content').split('+')[0]